arnavjagasia/RoadX/roadx-server/README.md

 To run the server locally: `env FLASK_APP=server.py flask run` This will run on localhost:5000 by default

+To connect to the database:
+* Use this connection string with Mongo Compass: mongodb+srv://roadxadmin:[password]@cluster0-mdzoy.mongodb.net/test

 ## API
 ### `/create` - POST
 Saves a zip file of images and associated metadata into MongoDB